SolhavenGames/Elementals-of-Tulia/GaeaSaga/CharacterArcs/AdvaArcGaea.md

-# Adva "Zephyr" Anil | Tulia Arc Journey
+# Adva "Zephyr" Anil | Gaea Saga Journey
 <sub> **_"I do what I know is right."_** <sub>
 ## Structure
 **Starting State**: Training for combat alongside Imbra, living with Rai, Arete, and Imbra in the Amazon Rainforest, isolated from the world and silently regretting her past actions.